Caroline van den Brul

 Caroline van den Brul is a British television documentary producer and the author of Crackle and Fizz: Essential Communication and Pitching Skills for Scientists.

 Biography

 Van den Brul worked at the BBC for twenty-five years on factual programming including QED, Horizon and Tomorrow's World, and in 2003 she was appointed creativity leader for the corporation.

 She has received two BAFTA TV Award nominations, and in 2006 she was awarded an MBE, in the Queen's birthday honours list, for services to broadcasting.

-She currently runs her own professional training company called Creativity by Design.
+She runs her own professional training company called Creativity by Design.